MarJC5/42/README.md

 Here you can find all the projects I have done during my time at 42 Lausanne.

-I'm currently working on [Piscine Cybersecurity](https://github.com/MarJC5/piscine_cybersecurity) to learn more about the world of cybersecurity.
+I'm currently working on [Inception of Things](https://github.com/MaximePouce/42-Inception_of_Things).

 <details>
 <summary><strong>Rank 00</strong></summary>